LightCuppixLab/CaloVue/PRIVACY.md

 - **Anthropic** provides the AI models that analyze meal photos and written descriptions, as described in Section 3.
 It receives the photo or description transiently for the duration of the request and does not receive your account identifier, email address or name.
 - **Apple** provides Sign in with Apple, on-device system frameworks, Apple Foundation Models used for the on-device checks and the nutrition label reading, and App Store purchase processing.

-Meal thumbnails, local body-weight history, progress photos and preferences remain in the App’s local storage.
+Meal thumbnails, local body-weight history, progress photos and preferences remain in the App's local storage.
 Depending on your iPhone and backup settings, local App data may be included in a device backup managed by Apple.

 We may disclose data when required by law or when necessary to establish, exercise or defend legal claims.
 We do not disclose your data to advertisers or data brokers.